datapane/datapane/docs/docs/tutorials/styling/global-styling.md

 ## Styles

-Datapane Teams allows you to define a global style block which will apply to all of your reports.
+Datapane Enterprise allows you to define a global style block which will apply to all of your reports.
 In this block you can \(re\)define the default font, background colour and more.

 ![Example of a styled report](../../img/tutorials/styling-whitelabelling-1.png)